numbas/editor-docs/source/tutorials/collaboration.rst

 ----------------------------------------------------

 .. image:: screenshots/variable_description.png
+    :alt: The definition of a variable, with a description of what the variable represents.

 Short variable names are quick to type, but not easy to understand.
 Try to avoid single-letter variable names as much as possible, and prefer longer names over shorter ones.